 It is important to not forcibly drain boils, and to treat them immediately.
 Complications can set in if left untreated.
 Skin boils are extremely contagious.
 If the pus leaks from the boil it can spread to nearby skin and cause more boils to form.
 The pus can also enter the blood stream and spread the infection to other parts of your body.

 We have been recommending a boil cure for several years now.
 It is all natural, and many people see dramatic improvement in as little as 24 hours.
-That treatment is BoilX.
-Follow this link for more information on how this boil treatment will help you.
+That treatment is NZ Manuka Oil.
+Follow this link to Amazon for more information on how this boil treatment can help you.

 If you are prone to skin boils, there are measures that you can take to prevent boils from developing: